AnujCodeZ/ChatBot-Simple/README.md

 This is a simple chatbot in pytorch for a coffee and tea shop.
+Uses NLP techniques, So that questions can be asked differently.

 > This simply identifies the tag of a question and only uses two hidden layers on very little data.